Paul9468/CSC4531/README.md

 The express-server directory contains the server side REST API powered by Node.JS.

+The server retrieves data from the WoW API, and from a local database handled with PostgreSQL.
+To create and use the database follow [this link](https://gitlab.com/francisschiavo/wow-data).

 Application by Paul Ciupek for the course CSC4531